 The ratio, then, can be summed up in the following line:

 [input signal dB above the threshold] : [output signal dB above the threshold]

 The higher the ratio, the more the compressor will attenuate the signal as it surpasses the set threshold.

 The threshold, by the way, is the compressor parameter that is set at a defined input signal amplitude.
-As the input signal surpasses the threshold level, the compressor will engaged and as the input signal amplitude drops back down below the threshold, the compressor disengages.
+As the input signal surpasses the threshold level, the compressor will be engaged, and as the input signal amplitude drops back down below the threshold, the compressor disengages.

 For more information on the compressor threshold control, check out my article Dynamic Range Compression: What Is The Threshold Control?

 Let’s have a look at some common compressor ratios on the following graph.
 This graph has the input level/amplitude on the x-axis and the output level/amplitude on the y-axis:

 Let’s make sense of the various ratios on the graph:

 - 2:1 ratio: for every 2 dB the input signal is above the threshold, the compressor will output 1 dB.

 - 4:1 ratio: for every 4 dB the input signal is above the threshold, the compressor will output 1 dB.